Champetaman/ai-dietary-recipe/README.md

 ## Usage

-1. **Select Time**: Choose the time of day for your recipe.
+1. **Select Time**: Choose the ammount of time you have to prepare your meal.
-2. **Select Food Type**: Select your preferred cuisine type.
+2. **Select Food Type**: Select your preferred cuisine type or enter a custom type.
-3. **Select Dietary Restrictions**: Optionally select any dietary restrictions you have.
+3. **Select Dietary Restrictions**: Optionally select any dietary restrictions or add a custom restriction.
-4. **Select Religious Diet**: Optionally select any religious dietary restrictions.
+4. **Select Religious Diet**: Optionally select any religious dietary restrictions or specify custom restrictions.
-5. **Get Recipe**: Click on "Sugerir Receta" to get a recipe suggestion.
+5. **Get Recipe**: Click on "Sugerir Receta" to receive a recipe suggestion.
+6. **Generate Image**: Click on "Generar Imagen" to create an AI-generated image of the suggested recipe.
-6. **Reset**: Click on "Reset" to clear all selections and restart the process.
+7. **Reset**: Click on "Iniciar Nuevamente" to clear all selections and restart the process.

 ## Project Structure

-- `components/`: Contains the reusable UI components like TimeSelector, FoodTypeSelector, DietaryRestrictionsSelector, and ReligiousRestrictionsSelector.
+- **`components/`**: Contains reusable UI components such as `TimeSelector`, `FoodTypeSelector`, `DietaryRestrictionsSelector`, and `ReligiousDietsSelector`.
+- **`app/`**: Contains the main application logic, layout, and API routes.
-- `pages/`: Contains the main page of the application.
+  - **`page.tsx`**: The main page of the application.
-- `api/`: Contains the API route for interacting with OpenAI's API.
+  - **`api/`**: Contains the API route for interacting with OpenAI's API for recipes and image generation.
+- **`public/`**: Contains static files such as `favicon.ico`.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
+Ensure your code adheres to existing styles and passes linting checks.

 ## License